 Upcoming VIM Events

-UMCOR’s Early Response Team (ERT) training equips United Methodists to prepare for, respond to, and recover from disasters.
-When disaster strikes, Early Response Teams (ERTs) fill a specific need to clean out flood-damaged homes, remove debris, place tarps on homes, and otherwise help to prevent further damage.
+UMCOR’s Early Response Team (ERT) training equips volunteers to prepare for, respond to, and recover from disasters.
+When disaster strikes, Early Response Teams (ERTs) clean out flood-damaged homes, remove debris, place tarps on homes, and otherwise help to prevent further damage.
 The work provides a caring Christian presence in times of disaster.

 Early Response Team (ERT) Training